ankitakotadiya/iOS/README-Ankita-iOS-Task.md

 I encountered some difficulties with the existing architecture, which complicated testing and led to random crashes.
 Specifically, I found that views created using XIBs were challenging to scale, especially for dynamic screens.

 Initially, networking, local database management, and model classes were consolidated into a single class.
 This setup caused various issues, which I resolved by refactoring the code.
 I introduced common classes to enhance reusability across the app and ensured that each entity has a single responsibility.
 This was achieved through dependency injection.

-- What bugs did you find but not fix?
+### What bugs did you find but not fix?
+I would like to review the coordinator flow one more time to ensure it does not introduce any new issues.
+Additionally, there is a design element involving a search icon and placeholder positioned in the middle of the field.
+I want to confirm that users can type from the center of the field as intended.
+Based on this confirmation, I will address any necessary fixes.

+I have made efforts to resolve other bugs and will continue to work closely with the quality assurance team to identify and fix any remaining issues.

-- What would you change about the visual design of the app?
+### What would you change about the visual design of the app?
+To enhance user experience, placing the "Favorite" button within the image block will make it more noticeable and easily accessible.
+Additionally, the "Favorites" button can be positioned on the navigation bar for convenient access to the user's favorite items.

+Furthermore, it would be beneficial to implement an API endpoint for marking items as favorites.
+This would allow us to send this information to the server, ensuring that user preferences are preserved and can be retrieved in case of data loss.

+Lastly, incorporating a scrollable content area within a defined bounding box would improve usability and ensure a more organized layout.

-- Approximately how long you spent on this project.
+### Approximately how long you spent on this project.